-He was crawling in a perfect cross pattern and running three kilometers daily, and he had learned to brachiate independently.
+He was crawling in a perfect cross pattern, running three kilometers daily, and had learned to brachiate independently.
 He had become proficient in gymnastics.

 Now he was a full year ahead of his peers in mathematics, reading books for ten-year-olds, interacting well with his peers, and becoming an outstanding violin student

-A year previously, he had trouble counting in sequence, but now he was a full year ahead of his peers in mathematics.
+His learning problems were gone and he was advanced in most areas.
+A year previously, he had trouble counting in sequence, now he was a full year ahead of his peers in mathematics.
 At eight years of age, he was reading books for ten-year-olds.
-He was interacting well with his peers, and had become an outstanding student on the violin.
+He was interacting well with his peers, and had become an outstanding violin student.

 Soon he was ready to return to the private school for advanced studies

-Another special project was to build a 1500 piece robot with Legos, which again he did independently, following the written instructions.
+Another special project was to build a 1,500 piece robot with Lego which again he did independently, following the written instructions.

 He graduated from his home program and re-entered his challenging private school for advanced studies.

-A proud day: Mother, father, grandparents, and Susan Aisen congratulate German on graduation from the program
+A proud day: Mother, Father, Grandparents and Susan Aisen, German’s advocate and the Director of The Institute for Intellectual Excellence, congratulate German on his graduation from the program

-The young student who could not focus, did not answer, could not count, and hated to write was now replaced by a bright, enthusiastic, and highly successful one, the same boy but now able to use his abilities to their fullest.
+The young student who could not focus, did not answer, could not count, and hated to write had become a bright, enthusiastic, and highly successful student, the same boy but now able to use his abilities to their fullest.

 “I wondered why my son had the problems he had.
 He is now healthy, strong, and happy, too.
 There is not a single day that we do not feel gratitude.”